alxli/algorithm-anthology/README.md

 Alex's Anthology of Algorithms: Common Code for Contests in Concise C++ (A<sup>3</sup>C<sup>5</sup>)
 ==================

 *Important Note*: This repository is undergoing a major rewrite.
-The PDF (and work-in-progress sections) are outdated and possibly buggy.
+The PDF and work-in-progress sections are outdated and buggy.
 Use at your own risk.

 ## Introduction